zxj89vb9dbni/ORRH-UGC-Repository/GUIDE.md

+Want to port an asset from the modern catalog / create a completely unique hat?
+Read **this**.
+(WIP)

 # How to Properly Reserve an Asset

 When creating an asset, make sure the actual hat RBXM file is the final number.
 Here's an example of an non existant hat: